 Think branding is just for large corporations?
 Think again.
 If your small business doesn’t have a clear brand and consistent usage of that brand, you risk at best confusing potential customers and at worst, losing potential customers.

 What is branding?
 Entrepreneur defines branding as, “the marketing practice of creating a name, symbol or design that identifies and differentiates a product from other products.”
 Branding is the impression people have of you.
 Branding is what comes to mind when they think of you.
 Most times that starts with a logo, and it is learned through continued messaging and content from your company.
+You want your brand to stand out and be something that sticks in people’s minds.
+To help with achieving that you can look into having your brand on print media items that can be sent to or handed out to the relevant people.
+Looking into websites like Printivity can help you get set up with what you need so you can feel assured your brand will be noticed.

 Consistent branding is key in marketing your business.
 Consumers don’t identify with you the first time they see you.
 They identify after repeated exposure and begin to learn your brand.
 In order for them to learn, they have to recall that they’ve seen your logo, your name, your product or your message before.